na-stewart/sanic-security/README.md

 (aladdin:opensesame), and then by encoding the resulting string in base64 (YWxhZGRpbjpvcGVuc2VzYW1l).
 Here is an example authorization header: `Authorization: Basic YWxhZGRpbjpvcGVuc2VzYW1l`.

-If retrieving credentials via the basic authorization header is undesirable, account and password attempt can be directly passed into login method.

 You can use a username as well as an email for login if `ALLOW_LOGIN_WITH_USERNAME` is true in the config.

 ```python